 A soak in a hot tub would work just as well too.

-For most couples, the most important factor for conception is achieving a healthy baby.
+For most couples, the most important factor for conception is reaching the birth of a baby.

 While there may be plenty of anecdotal evidence about, this doesn’t necessarily mean they will work for you.